tensorflow/io/README.md

 #### Linux

-Development of tensorflow-io on Linux is similiar to development on macOS.
+Development of tensorflow-io on Linux is similar to development on macOS.
 The required packages are gcc, g++, git, bazel, and python 3.
 Newer versions of gcc or python than default system installed versions might be required though.
 For instructions how to configure Visual Studio code to be able to build and debug TensorFlow I/O see